How to Avoid Overmedication After a Miami Accident

-One of the most terrifying things I have witnessed in over twenty years of practicing personal injury law in Miami–as well as representing people across the country in suing grocery stores, litigating car accidents and processing cruise ship passenger injury claims–is when a relatively simple and minor injury snowballs into a catastrophic life-altering experience that threatens to end the journey.
+One of the most terrifying things I have witnessed in over twenty years of practicing personal injury law in Miami–as well as representing people across the country in suing grocery stores, litigating car accidents and processing cruise ship passenger injury claims–is when a relatively simple and minor injury snowballs into a catastrophic life-altering experience that is Overmedication After a Miami Accident.
 Worse still, often the threat comes not from the accident itself but from the treatment received ostensibly to relieve the pain.
 LEER EN ESPAÑOL.

 Frequently after the victim of a bike accident or trip is seen by a health care provider in Florida, the patient is prescribed a narcotic pain medication.
-Narcotic painkillers are now the most widely prescribed class of drugs in this country; they are also involved in an estimated 16,000 overdose deaths annually, largely involving their abuse.
+Narcotic painkillers are now the most widely prescribed class of drugs in this country; they are also involved in an estimated 16,000 overdose deaths annually, largely because of Overmedication After a Miami Accident.

 These drugs can be used to treat either a specific part of the body, as in lower-back pain or headaches, or for large regions of the body, as in fibromyalgia or osteoarthritis.
 Often this will be the first time most of our clients have been injured and received a prescription for a pain medication.